bits-cloud/nextcloud-full/readme.md

 - IMAP_AUTH_DOMAIN: The Domain that is used to authenticate the users - e.g. gmail.com
 - IMAP_AUTH_SERVER: The Server Address for the Mail-Server - e.g. mail.gmail.com
+- IMAP_AUTH_PORT: The Port for the IMAP_AUTH_SERVER
+- IMAP_AUTH_SSL_MODE: the SSL-Mode for the IMAP_AUTH_SERVER. possible values are ssl, tls or null (insecure connection)

+  for more information visit https://github.com/nextcloud/user_external#readme